 2 delicata squash

-3 sprigs thyme, leaves removed
+3 sprigs thyme, leaves removed from stems

 2 tablespoons honey